 The 7th M.I. had one very hard fight in 1902.
 On 4 January they were part of an advance guard to a column moving up the Ermelo-Amsterdam road near Wakkerstroon when Boers were sighted.
 Major Vallentin of the Somerset Light Infantry, who was commanding them, set off in pursuit, only to be attacked in front and on both flanks by a large enemy force.
 The Hampshire section, under Captain Edward Leigh, had been left behind as a support but with 35 men away fetching remounts and a patrol having been sent forward, Leigh had barely 20 men at his disposal.
 These he pushed forward on to a ridge where they attempted to give Vallentin’s retiring troops time to rally.
 Leigh and his men put up a desperate defence against overwhelming odds, fighting on until only four Hampshires remained unhit.
 Their action enabled Vallentin to rally his men though he himself was killed.
 The main British force eventually sent forward reinforcements and the Boers retired, leaving eight Hampshires dead or dying, including Company Sergeant Major Weston and Sergeant Weston.
 Captain Leigh himself was wounded but survived.

-In March 1902 the 2nd Hampshire received orders to transfer from Barberton to Johnnesburg.
-The move was marked by a serious railway accident which killed 42 men and injured 38 others (see Barberton Rail Crash, below).
+In March 1902 the 2nd Hampshire received orders to transfer from Barberton to Johannesburg.
+The move was marked by a serious railway accident which killed 42 men and injured 38 others.
+More about the crash is here